 What The Traveler Saw was a shop in Chicago, just near the University of Chicago, Museum of Science and Industry, Lake Michigan and Obama’s neighborhood, or Obama-ville as some of us proudly refer to it.
 I opened the store in 2000, after many years traveling around the world professionally and personally.
 The name came from a collection of images and articles I sent to my mother while working for an American corporation as International Marketing Directory.
 She had a folder in her drawer of the things I wrote and photo-ed and collaged under the title What The Traveler Saw.
 Mom taught me early the difference between a tourist and a traveler and I WAS A TRAVELER.
 Seeing the world helps put everything in order for me.
 My history and my future

 The store represented a global eye for comparative cultural art and design.
 I had textiles and art from around the world as well household accessories and gifts.
 I added Fair-Trade goods to our collection that primarily provides food, fresh water and medical care for children around the globe and book signings for artists and visionaries.
-And after hearing many many times…“Wow, I’d go there if I could go with you”, I began planning trips to far flung locales like Morocco, (where I’d lived for 4 years during what I call my “law school” years), Thailand, China, Turkey, Egypt, Greece, Italy and the south of France.
-Now I’ve got Peru, Kenya and the European Jazz Festivals on my radar.
+And after hearing many many times…“Wow, I’d go there if I could go with you”, I began planning trips to far flung locales like Morocco, (where I’d lived for 4 years during what I call my “law school” years), Thailand, China, Turkey, Egypt, Greece, Italy, France, Mexico, Hawaii, Canada, Australia, all over Africa, European jazz festivals.
+Now I’ve got Peru on my radar.
 Here we come again to Morocco and I just came back from Australia and Barcelona.
 My life is great.
 Want to go with me on the next trip?
 So come along, you’re invited.